stone17/astro_cloud_detector/README.md

 ## Usage
 1. Clone this repo.
-2. Create 2 folders in the repo folder, named clouds and no-clouds, and add your images for training into them
+2. Sort your images for training into the 2 folders named clouds and no-clouds
 3. Train the model:
 ```bash
 python cloud_detector.py --train